-At the time, I did not realize the significance of this statement, but it also goes to the heart of judgment and perspective on importance.
-If something is perceived as adding value to our lives, we evaluate it as worthwhile or essential, but the outer trappings can still influence us.
+At the time, I did not realize the significance of this statement.
+However, it goes to the heart of judgment and perspective on importance.
+If we perceive something or someone as adding value to our lives, we evaluate it as worthwhile or essential, but the outer trappings can still influence us.

 Learning and Using Lesson One

-What I learned that day was to expand my perception of importance and value.
-This has served me well in gaining knowledge, learning ways to accomplish my goals and get words of wisdom from seemingly unlikely sources.
+What I learned that day was to expand my perception of importance and value, which has served me well in gaining knowledge, learning ways to accomplish my goals, and get words of wisdom from seemingly unlikely sources.

 I have tried to practice this message with my children and grandchildren, starting with, “Do not judge a book or person by the outside cover,” an old English idiom which means “You shouldn’t prejudge the worth or value of something, by its outward appearance alone.”

 As an avid reader, I know that there is a lot of hype around bestsellers, but it’s still some of the old classics that enrich my reading life.
 It’s the same with many of my possessions.

 We are judged by what we wear, where we live, and what we drive, and we can get caught up in new and shiny.